Home

 Bible Study Online

-Basically up to this point in the exchange, we find that Jacob had to remind Laban that he was a very hard master and unfair boss towards him.
-And yet Jacob would endure this treatment and continue on to be a good servant and employee when it came to tending Laban's flocks over the span of twenty years.
+So basically up to this point, from within the heated exchange -- we find that Jacob had reminded Laban, that he had been a very hard master, and unfair boss towards him.
+And yet, Jacob would endure this mistreatment, as he'd continued on to be a good servant, and employee -- when it came to tending Laban's flocks over the span of that 20 years.

-Jacob also informs Laban that it was because of his hard and unfair treatment that he had endured from him, that God kept watch over him all those years and allowed him to be blessed divinely, with the gifts of provision and protection.
-God would confirm Jacob's account to Laban before he even heard it, through a dream the night before.
+And also at this time, that Jacob informs Laban -- that it was because of his hard and unfair treatment, that he had endured at his hands, that God had kept watch over him during those years.
+Jacob also tells Laban, that God had blessed him: with favor, provision, and protection, throughout that enduring span of time.
+As a matter of fact, God would in part, confirm Jacob's account to Laban before he'd even heard it?
+And this confirmation had came through a dream, that Laban had the night before.

 Related - Bible Study Online Articles - Links